Wolf’s Den

 The whole time, Hugh Macleod’s above cartoon was stuck in my head 1.

 I spent the drive home reflecting on my decade-long path and was getting a little down on myself that ‘home’ wasn’t some place ‘exotic’.
-That despite my many times across the ocean, I’m blocks from where my family had roots for half-a-century.
+That despite my many times across the ocean, I’m blocks from where my family had roots for 110 years.
 Making the shear possibility, of ever calling a distant land home feel more distant than ever.

 Then as I pulled around the corner, the boy spotted me, and ran around the yard to greet me in the drive way.
 Laughing and screaming the whole way.